Matyiko/ImageClassification/README.md

 ## Introduction

 For the task i choosed the [Resnet-18](https://pytorch.org/hub/pytorch_vision_resnet/) model because my task is to test the difference between a pretraiend and not pretrained model.
-The Resnet-18 model is perfect for that porpuse because you can load a pretrained version of the network trained on more than a million images from the ImageNet database or just use the not pretrained version and train it myself.
+The Resnet-18 model is perfect for that purpose because you can load a pretrained version of the network trained on more than a million images from the ImageNet database or just use the not pretrained version and train it myself.

 The ResNet-18 is a convolutional neural network that is 18 layers deep.
 It has around 11 million trainable parameters.
 It consists of CONV layers with filters of size 3x3